F.A.Q.

 We believe strongly in doing everything we can to make your pet’s visit as stress-free as possible.
 Everything from color palette to lobby arrangement to even the needles we use have been chosen to improve your pet’s experience.
 We use Fear Free methods wherever possible in our handling of pets and utilize treats and even pheromones to help make your pet feel more comfortable.
 Unfortunately, not all pets will be won over by our efforts.
 If your pet is among the few that behavior modification techniques aren’t enough to make their veterinary visits less stressful we can dispense anti-anxiety medications prior to your pet’s visit to facilitate a less stressful experience.

 We do not offer payment plans.
-We do accept Care Credit and TruPanion.
+We do accept Cherry financing plans, Care Credit and TruPanion.
 If you have questions about these services we are happy to answer them or you may visit their websites at:

 Heartworm prevention is highly effective.
 However, no prevention is 100% effective.
 A small percent of dogs who are on heartworm prevention every month will still become infected with heartworms.
 Dogs do not show signs of heartworm disease until in the advanced stages.
 Early detection is very important in the treatment of heartworms so the sooner we identify positive dogs, the better their prognosis.